 • When you exhaust the 5,000 friends limit, more people can follow your posts.

-• You have a personal interaction with industry leaders and friends who support your modeling career.
+• You have a personal interaction with industry leaders and friends who support your modelling career.
 Constructive opinions of friends you trust can help you improve your brand as a model.
-Your posts can include everyday activities that portray your life outside the modeling world.
+Your posts can include everyday activities that portray your life outside the modelling world.

 On a fan page:

 • You can have more than 5,000 friends.

 • Your posts focus on your modelling career only as opposed to mixing personal and professional stuff.

 • A page has an analytics tool to gauge the impact of your posts, images, etc. You can tell posts that reached a larger audience.

 • You can add a photographer or your personal assistant as administrators of your page to respond to comments, post and approve comments on your behalf.